The FACES of Tennessee Williams

 The Rose Tattoo, photos by Suzy Gorman

 Elizabeth is a St. Louis native with a growing list of Broadway credits.
 In 2021, she won a St. Louis Theatre Award for her beautiful performance as Laura in the Tennessee Williams St. Louis production of The Glass Menagerie.
-Since then, she has returned to Broadway, to perform in Beetlejuice.
+Since then, she has returned to Broadway, to perform in Beetlejuice, The Crucible, The Audience and Mary Poppins and Off-Broadway in The Secret Life of Bees.

 “Working with TWStL has been magical.
 Getting to speak William’s words on the very fire escape where he set The Glass Menagerie is something I’ll never forget.
 TWStL brings community together to experience such beautiful classics.
 I’m lucky to be a part of the family.”